 04 of 08

 If taking part in large cattle drives is what you're searching for then look no further than Focus Ranch in Wyoming.
 Each year between May and September, the staff at the Focus move more than 1,300 head of cattle every five to ten days as part of the ranch's holistic grazing practices.
 The best part is that it allows travelers to come along for the ride, taking them across some of the most breathtaking scenery that the American west has to offer.
-Best of all, Focus' programs are also family friendly, making them a good option for the little buckaroos too.
-The entire experience is an eye opening and educational one that will delight ranch hands of all ages.Continue to 5 of 8 below.
+The Focus Ranch's programs are even family friendly, making them a good option for the little buckaroos too.
+The entire experience is an eye opening and educational one that will delight ranch hands of all ages and send them home with lasting memories.Continue to 5 of 8 below.

 05 of 08

 With over 85,000 acres of prime Colorado real estate to explore, Chico Basin Ranch gives potential cowboys and cowgirls a chance to really see what the old west was like.
 Unlike some working ranches that lure in travelers with the promise of lots of amenities, Chico Basin is grounded in a more realistic approach, giving visitors a truly authentic experience.

 While here, you'll get a chance to see what cowboy like is all about as you join the staff in their daily chores.
 That could include just about anything from mending fences and branding cattle, to moving the herd from one pasture to the next.
 Every day is an adventure at Chico Basin.